devraj89/Deep-Learning-Resources/NLP Tutorials.md

 [6] https://github.com/Atcold/pytorch-CortexNet -- Implementations of different LSTM Cells.
 I had a short discussion with AtCold.
 He seemed very helpful.

+[7] https://github.com/MaximumEntropy/Seq2Seq-PyTorch -- seems to be a very good code with all implementations of the beam search and all.
+He has also provided the benchmark results which seems to be quite good.

 For image to caption generation
 ------------------------------------